Southern Magnolia Paper Flower Template – Step by Step DIY Tutorial

 - Wire clippers

-- Scissors and/or cutting machine (Cricut Explore Air 2 Machine
+- Cricut Explore Air 2 Machine (or other cutting machine)

 - Thin dowel for rolling